 In November 2013, protests known as Euromaidan begun following President Viktor Yanukovych’s decision to turn away from the European Union and to create stronger ties with Russia (Freedman 2019, 76; Kvit 2015, 93; Reid 2015, 260; Shveda and Park 2015, 85; Zorgdrager 2020,149).
 In addition to Yanukovych’s refusal to sign an Association Agreement with the EU, media groups such as “Ukrainska Pravda, Nashi Groshi (Our Money), and Slidstvo.info exposed massive levels of corruption (Open Society Foundations 2019).
 The combination of these two events led to extremely small, primarily student organized, protests against the Ukrainian government.
 As one student comments: “on Twitter I saw a photo of three guys standing under the statues…so I went along, and there were five of us, and we stood discussing what we wanted for [Kyiv,] our city” (Reid 2015, 260).
 This student’s account captures how small these protests were when they began; however, while these gatherings may have begun small, Ukrainian riot police’s abuse against these students intensified the movement.

 On November 30, Ukraine’s special police force attacked and dispersed the student protesters using batons, tear gas, and stun grenades (Shveda and Park 2015, 87).
 A young woman who was participating in the protests explains “that night started just like any other on Maidan.
 The atmosphere was very friendly, students were singing and dancing in a big circle.
 We were laughing, taking pictures like usual.
 And then we see the special police forces, Berkut, are descending on us from everywhere” (Onyshko 2016).
-Ukraine’s response to fewer than a thousand student protesters on the Maidan by sending two thousand security forces (Shveda and Park 2015, 87).
+Ukraine’s responsed to fewer than a thousand student protesters on the Maidan by sending two thousand security forces (Shveda and Park 2015, 87).
 The response was violent, forcing students to flee.
 At this point, some of the young students ran to seek shelter at St. Michael’s Golden-Domed Monestery (Kvit 2015, 94; Reid 2015, 260).

 Images of the Berkut lined up in full riot gear with protestors and the statue of Berehynia in the background became infamous and well-circulated, drawing mass condemnation from Ukrainians of all backgrounds.
 Violent government repression against children and young adults angered the larger population who felt that the government not only overstepped when refusing to sign the association agreement with the European Union, but then violently attacked peaceful protesters (Diuk 2014, 12).
 Essentially, the Berkut’s actions mobilized the nation and the small student protests errupted into a mass movement of hundreds of thousands of protesters across the country (Foreign Affairs 2014, 2014; Marples 2015, 10; Menon and Rumer 2015, 79; Otrishchenko 2015, 153; Reid 2015, 260).
 Importantly, the goals and focus of the protests shifted from broadly focusing on European integration to anti-corruption and fixing social problems within Ukraine (Kvit 2014, 29; Kvit 2015, 94; Marples 2015, 10; Shveda and Park 2015, 87).